home

 I think it's always been based on personal experience, but on telling stories in a way where there's a kind of absurdity that lends itself to everybody's experience.
 Some of the later public pieces aren't very funny because the topics just aren't funny—but most of my work has this kind of questioning.
 So, I think I just, like, raise a lot of questions that I can't answer.

-back to clips
+back to audio | top

 Public art